 Q10.
 [IF YES] What types of information would that be?

-· 3% said GMO when asked to provide the type of information they want to see.
+Three percent said GM when asked to provide the type of information they want to see.

-This open-ended approach is quite different than posing an aided question to someone about whether or not they want a GMO label.
-In 2013, Rutgers University conducted a survey about consumers’ awareness and perception of GMOs, which illustrates this point.
+This open-ended approach is quite different than posing an aided question to someone about whether or not that person wants a GMO label.
+In 2013, Rutgers University conducted a survey about consumers' awareness and perception of GMOs that illustrates this point.
 According to an article about the report:

 Essentially, when presented with a list of topics and asked if they want more information, people will almost always say yes.
 I certainly would.
 Why not?

 No matter how the question is asked, though, a percentage of consumers would like to see a GMO label of some type.
 Your labeling suggestion is an interesting one and deserves consideration.
-It’s certainly more expansive than the ambiguous “may contain” labels that have been proposed in various venues.
-Unless and until that change is made in federal law, though, those consumers who are interested in avoiding GMO food products should look for a non-GMO or certified organic label.
+It's certainly more expansive than the ambiguous “May Contain GMOs” labels that have been proposed in various venues.
+Unless and until that change is made in federal law, though, those consumers who are interested in avoiding GM food products should look for a "Non-GM" or "USDA Certified Organic" label.